Publications

 Many Mahabharatas

-Co-edited with Nell Shapiro Hawley
+Co-editor: Nell Shapiro Hawley

 US Publisher: State University of New York Press (2021), SUNY Series in Hindu Studies